Nitwel/Rdot/README.md

 ## Updates the target property when the value changes
 ## When a watch_signal is provided, the value will be updated when the signal is emitted (2 way binding)
 ## Returns a function to stop the binding
-R.bind(target: Object, property: String, value: R.State | R.Computed, watch_signal: Signal = null) -> Callable
+R.bind(target: Object, property: String, value: R.RdotState | R.RdotComputed, watch_signal: Signal = null) -> Callable

 ## For binding to a store
 R.bind(target: Object, property: String, store: RdotStore, key: String, watch_signal: Signal = null) -> Callable